Lime for pH, Odour & Waste Treatment

 Odour Control and Air Quality Improvement

 Persistent odours are often a sign of chemical imbalance or uncontrolled decomposition.
-These odours can create unsafe working environments and lead to complaints from surrounding communities.
+These odours can create unpleasant working conditions and lead to complaints from surrounding communities.

 Odour control benefits include: